Lall-091/sql-docs/docs/sql-server/ai-artificial-intelligence-intelligent-applications.md

 - [How I built a session recommender in 1 hour using OpenAI](https://devblogs.microsoft.com/azure-sql/how-i-built-a-session-recommender-in-1-hour-using-open-ai/).
 - [Using Retrieval Augmented Generation to build a conference session assistant](https://github.com/Azure-Samples/azure-sql-db-session-recommender-v2)

+> [!NOTE]
+> Langchan integration and Semantic Kernel integration rely on the [vector data type](../t-sql/data-types/vector-data-type.md), which is available starting with [!INCLUDE [sssql25-md](../includes/sssql25-md.md)] and in Azure SQL Managed Instance configured with the [Always-up-to-date update policy](/azure/azure-sql/managed-instance/update-policy#always-up-to-date-update-policy).

 ### LangChain integration